 Frequently Asked Questions - CCI

-Physical evidence can be anything - anything that tells you something about the crime or activity of interest being investigated.
-It can be environmental - temperature/weather conditions, light or lack thereof, the position of windows, doors, light switches, the scent in the air; It can also be the more obviously related items such as footwear impressions (shoeprints), fingerprints, tire tracks, blood drips, spatters, smears, etc.; marks left by tools, including firearms and other weapons; it can be patterns of tearing or breaking such as glass or torn candy wrappers, It can be microscopic, like gunshot residues; macroscopic, like hairs, fibers, glass, paint chips, plastic, paper.
+Physical evidence can be anything that tells you something about the crime or activity of interest being investigated.
+It can be environmental, such as temperature/weather conditions, light or lack thereof, the position of windows, doors, light switches, the scent in the air.
+It can also be the more obviously related items such as footwear impressions (shoeprints), fingerprints, tire tracks, blood drips, spatters or smears, marks left by tools, including firearms and other weapons; it can be patterns of tearing or breaking, such as glass or torn candy wrappers, It can be microscopic, like gunshot residues; macroscopic, like hairs, fibers, glass, paint chips, plastic, paper.
 It can be the unique marks of handwriting, typewriting, marks left by copiers or laser printers or cameras on film.
 It can be blood samples examined for DNA typing or the presence of drugs or alcohol.
 It can be other tissues of human or animal origin that may be linked to the perpetrator or the victim or the scene of the crime.
 It can be drugs, chemicals, computers, and more.

-All of these kinds of evidence are examined at the Criminalistics laboratory (crime laboratory).
-In some laboratories all the Criminalists do all of these different kinds of examinations.
-In other laboratories, Criminalists are more specialized and work primarily in specialty areas such as Firearms and Toolmarks; Trace Evidence; DNA and Serology; Drugs, Alcohol and Toxicology.
+All of these kinds of evidence are examined at the criminalistics laboratory (crime laboratory).
+In some laboratories, all the criminalists perform all kinds of examinations.
+In other laboratories, criminalists work primarily in specialty areas such as firearms and toolmarks, trace evidence, DNA and biology, drugs, alcohol and toxicology.

-Criminalists usually have a four-year degree in Forensic Science, Criminalistics, Chemistry, Physics, Biology or other physical or biological science.
-A minor in chemistry (or at least 8 units of General Chemistry and 3 units of Quantitative Analysis) is also required.
-Many have advanced/graduate degrees in one of the same fields.
-Much training takes place on-the-job or in specialized courses offered here at the California Criminalistics Institute, or by the FBI or BATF or at some universities.
+Criminalists usually have a four-year degree in chemistry, physics, biology, biochemistry, molecular biology or other physical or biological science.
+A minor in chemistry (or at least 8 units of general chemistry and 3 units of quantitative analysis) is also required.
+Many criminalists have advanced/graduate degrees in one of the same fields.
+Much training takes place on the job or in specialized courses offered here at the California Criminalistics Institute, or by the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives or at some universities.

-Entry into the field would require a four-year degree, and going through the application and hiring procedures for state, county, or city employment as most crime laboratories are run by government agencies.
-The hiring process can take 4-6 months.
+Entry into the field requires a four-year degree and going through the application and hiring procedures for state, county, or city employment, as most crime laboratories are run by government agencies.
+The hiring process can take four to six months.
 One important aspect of the hiring process is an extensive background check.
-Criminalists are expected to have a clean criminal record - - no misdemeanor or felony convections of any kind.
+Criminalists are expected to have a clean criminal record with no misdemeanor or felony convictions of any kind.